theuerc/Website/gitpod/docs/configure/projects/prebuilds.md

 To create a new project:

-- Click on _New Project_ in the Projects page of one your teams.
+- Click on _New Project_ in the Projects page of one your organizations.
 - If necessary, you will be prompted for additional authorization to install and configure the Gitpod GitHub app, so that Gitpod can watch your repositories and trigger prebuilds.
 - Select the repository for your project.